The impacts of COVID-19 are not gender-neutral.

 The survey findings, among other sources, have been included in the Thematic Brief – Impacts of the COVID-19 pandemic on adolescent girls in the Pacific.
 This Thematic Brief provides information and analysis about emerging impacts of COVID-19 on adolescent girls in the Pacific.

-A webinar will build on the findings of the ‘Pacific Girl Speak Out: COVID-19 Survey’ and other sources that have been included in the Thematic Brief – Impacts of the COVID-19 pandemic on adolescent girls in the Pacific.
-The webinar is being held on Thursday 15 October 2020: https://pacificwomen.org/news/webinar-pacific-girls-and-covid-19/
+A webinar built on the findings of the ‘Pacific Girl Speak Out: COVID-19 Survey’ and other sources that have been included in the Thematic Brief – Impacts of the COVID-19 pandemic on adolescent girls in the Pacific.
+The webinar was held on Thursday 15 October 2020: https://pacificwomen.org/news/webinar-pacific-girls-and-covid-19/

 Pacific Women COVID-19 Resources